Soft BIBD and Product Gradient Codes: Conclusion

 \section{Conclusion}

-In this work, we provided two approximate gradient code constructions.
-We show that our first construction, called probabilistic BIBD gradient codes, exist for a wider range of system parameters than BIBD gradient codes, and have lower average error than BIBD gradient codes.
-Our second construction, called product gradient codes, allow us to construct new gradient codes from existing gradient codes in a scalable manner.
-We derive upper bounds on the normalized worst-case squared errors of various product gradient codes.
-The simulation in Fig.~\ref{fig:cmp_kron_frc_bibd} shows that the Kronecker product of BIBDs has lower error than a BIBD gradient code with similar redundancy per data piece.
+In this work, we provide two approximate gradient code constructions.
+We propose Soft BIBD gradient codes which allows us to construct gradient codes for a wider range of system parameters than BIBD gradient codes, and has smaller average squared error than BIBD gradient codes.
+Our second construction, called product gradient codes, allows us to construct new gradient codes from existing gradient codes in a scalable manner.
+We derive upper bounds and lower bounds on the normalized worst-case squared errors of various product gradient codes.
+Fig.~\ref{fig:cmp_kron_frc_bibd} shows that the Kronecker product of BIBDs has comparable error performance to the component BIBD gradient codes even though it has much smaller density.

 \appendices